HudsonShi/HudsonShi/README.md

 My research interests primarily focus on the following areas:

-- Transportation Planning and Management 🛣️
+- Agent-based Modeling in Transportation 🤖
-- Public Transport System Optimization 🚌
+- Discrete Optimization in Transport 🚌
-- Intelligent Transportation Systems 🤖
-- Sustainable Transportation 🌱
+- Complex Networks and Systems Engineering in Transportation 🕸️
+- Spatiotemporal Data Mining and Computational Social Science in Transportation 🗺️
+- GIS Spatial Analysis and Spatial Econometrics in Transportation 🌍

 ---

 # Education

-- **Ph.D., Transportation Engineering**
+- **Ph.D., Civil Engineering**
-  [Your Ph.D. details, including institution and graduation date]
+  [ University of Alabama, 2024-Aug ~ 2028-May ]

 - **M.Sc., Transportation Planning**
-  [Your Master's degree details, including institution and graduation date]
+  [ Stevens Institute of Technology, 2017-Aug ~ 2019-May ]

-- **B.Sc., Urban Planning**
+- **B.Sc., Traffic Engineering**
-  [Your Bachelor's degree details, including institution and graduation date]
+  [ Chang' an Univeisity, 2012-Aug ~ 2016-Jun ]

 ---